IBM/ibm_zosmf/docs/source/roles/zmf_workflow_complete.rst

 complete_check_delay
-  The interval time (seconds) between periodic checks of the workflow status.
+  The interval time (in seconds) between periodic checks of the workflow status.

   | **required**: False